The Sterile Processing Technician program at Berkeley College can prepare you for an exciting career.

-The Sterile Processing (also referred to as “Surgical Processing”) department of a healthcare facility is the center of all activity involving cleaning and sterilizing supplies and equipment needed for surgery and other patient care areas.
+Explore one of the most exciting, highly technical, and specialized environments in healthcare.
+The sterile processing department of a healthcare facility (also referred to as the surgical processing department) is the center of all activity involving cleaning and sterilizing supplies and equipment needed for surgery and other patient care areas.

 -